No one can steal contentment, joy, gratitude, or peace… we have to give it away.

 Happiness is not a checklist.
 A dream job, a fast car, a good home, even love, mean nothing at all if you have not yet found a way to feel full and content in your own mind and heart.

 We are living in a material world…

 And while you might think this access to abundant possessions would translate to abundant happiness, it doesn’t quite work out that way.

 What does work?

 By cultivating a sense of contentment with the things we already have, we can begin to understand that we have more than enough.

 - Take a “contentment challenge”.
 Can you go 30 days without any unnecessary purchases?
 2 weeks without complaining?
 Of course you can!
 Create your own challenge or search online for inspiration.

 - Make a wish list.
 Is there something you want to buy right now?
 Think you’ll still want it in a month?
 Find out by writing it down and revisiting the idea in 5, 10, or 30 days.
 If you still want to buy it then, let yourself.
 If not, move on!

 - Practice “appreciating without owning”.
 You don’t have to own a thing to appreciate it.
-Remind yourself of this by visiting an art gallery, taking a tour of homes, watching a travel documentary, or wandering through a favorite store.
+Remind yourself of this by visiting an art gallery, watching a travel documentary, or flipping through a magazine.
 Pause to engage your senses, notice what you like, and then move on without buying anything.
 You’ll be amazed how freeing it can be for your mind (…and your wallet).